martinthomson/escape-report/draft-thomson-escape-report.md

 long periods.
 If keys are leaked afterwards, an attacker could retroactively generate fraudulent signatures.
-Alternative solutions were discussed, such as providing independent archives for the same data, using consensus protocols, or using an append-only construct like a Haber-Stornetta log {{!AOLOG=DOI.
+Alternative solutions were discussed, such as providing independent archives for the same data, using consensus protocols, or using an append-only construct like a Haber-Stornetta log
-10.1007/bf00196791}}, all of which can be used to increase the difficulty of altering or misrepresenting established archives.
+{{!AOLOG=DOI.10.1007/bf00196791}}, all of which can be used to increase the difficulty of altering or misrepresenting established archives.

 # Tensions Between Web Publishers and Aggregators {#tension}